 Doing a little research, I found that the full sized “Sonny Boy” was actually flown by Lt.
 Ted E. Hoffman as a part of the 343rd Fighter Squadron, 55th Fighter Group during World War II from 1944-1945.
 Lt Hoffman scored four air victories in the airplane in fact, though they’re not actually represented on the model.
 Even so, I found it a great tribute to a notable airplane and pilot from WWII!

 AIRCRAFT ASSEMBLY NOTES

 Tearing into the kit, there’s primarily just 4 main pieces in assembling the airplane.
 The first item is to get the receiver installed into the fuselage and start connecting all of the servos to it.
-I wanted to try out one of the new antenna-less spektrum receivers, so picked up an AR620 which fit about perfectly into the cutout in the fuselage and worked fantastically!
-So, with everything hooked up, the wing was bolted on, the scale radiator scoop glued to the bottom and the horizontal tails added.
+I wanted to try out one of the new antenna-less spektrum receivers, so picked up an AR620 which fit about perfectly into the cutout in the fuselage and worked fantastically! over the counter viagra So, with everything hooked up, the wing was bolted on, the scale radiator scoop glued to the bottom and the horizontal tails added.
 What’s interesting is that the tails are actually just held in place with tape here but it certainly works well enough (throwback to the old Parkzone T-28 tail install)!
 That really was the extent of the assembly, it was extremely quick and easy.